SurjithGaddam/python_project/README.md

 Visualization tools like Tableau are more prominent for Data Analysts, while Data Scientists emphasize programming and statistical skills.

 ## 2. How are in-demand skills trending for Data Analysts?
+To find how skills are trending in 2023 for Data Analysts, I filtered data analyst positions and grouped the skills by the month of the job postings.
+This got me the top 5 skills of data analysts by month, showing how popular skills were throughout 2023.

+View my notebook with detailed steps here: [3_skills_trend.ipynb](3_project\3_skills_trend.ipynb)

 ### Visualize Data